opendevshop/devshop/docs/deployment-hooks.md

 - Clear all caches
 - Revert all features

+If you have the **DevShop dotHooks** module enabled, you will also see:

+- Run deploy commands in the .hooks file.

+If you have the **DevShop Acquia** module enabled, you will also see:

+- Run Acquia Cloud Hooks.

 You will also see a checkbox for "Allow environment-specific deploy hook configuration.".

 Environment Settings: Deployment Hooks